Click here for a 2014 Registration Packet including trip locations, dates and forms.

 You can also email email@example.com for a registration packet and with any questions you might have.

-More than 300 of you have been with us somewhere between the Adirondacks of New York and the Allagash of Maine,
+More than 300 kids have paddled with us between New York's Adirondacks and Maine's Allagash.

 Mosquitos, deerflies, pouring rain, hot weather, portages, and everything inbetween made war on you and you still had fun.